-6. There shall be no more than 8no. people residing at the property at any time.
+6. There shall be no more than 8no. people residing in the first floor HMO and 4no. in the ground floor HMO at any time.

 Reason: To safeguard the amenities of the area; having regard to Policy DM6.1 of the North Tyneside Local Plan